Suggested links

 Fentanyl Detox Timeline

 For people with opioid dependence on fentanyl, withdrawal symptoms can begin as soon as 12 to 30 hours after your last use.
-Once the patient begins detoxification, the physician will slowly wean them off fentanyl.
+Once the patient enters detoxification, the physician will slowly wean them off fentanyl.

 While these medications can lessen opioid cravings and withdrawal symptoms, the worst of withdrawal lasts between 1 and 3 days, subsiding over roughly one week.